Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Output_Analysis/introduction.md

 (sec:output_analysis)=
 # Output Analysis #

-In this chapter we cover the base concepts needed to work with simulation analysis based on the Monte Carlo method.
+In this chapter, we cover the base concepts needed to work with simulation analysis based on the Monte Carlo method.
 We have split this into the following parts: